 The glass in two windows at the back of the north aisle was switched as part of the phase 1 work on reordering.
 This has meant that the stained glass once a part of the Baptistry is now visible now that the new toilets have obscured that window.
 The Friends funded this project at a cost of £10,000

-We are now wholeheartedly supporting the the PCC to improve facilities within the church with a major reordering; installing toilet, refreshment and children’s facilities, making the seating flexible and more comfortable and making the whole building more accessible.
-You can find out all about that on the reordering website.
+The PCC has improved the facilities within the church with a major reordering; installing toilets, a kitchen and children’s room, making the seating flexible and more comfortable and making the whole building more accessible.
+The Friends has so far contributed £35,000 to support the PCC in the reordering project as well as improvement work on the lighting in the church.
+You can find out all about reordering the building on the reordering website.

 The floodlighting, fitted in 2011 by Ross-on-Wye Town Council was beginning to fail and with these sodium lamps being no longer available, action was needed to replace them.
 Research from members of the Friends has resulted in new LED lamps being installed (saving the Town Council up to 70% on the running costs and reducing the church’s carbon footprint) with the cost being shared between the Friends and the Town Council.